-

 If you have standard Medicare, it will usually cover your evaluation at the same level that insurance covers your office visits.

-If you are insured by any kind of managed medicare plan you will need a referral from your primary care physician.
+If you are insured by any kind of managed Medicare plan you will need a referral from your primary care physician.
 Please check your specific policy before arranging for this appointment as you will be responsible for any uncovered portion of this service.

 What can I expect at the consultation?